 Mutagen-A substance that causes mutations.
-A mutation is a change in the DNA sequence of a cell's DNA.
+A mutation is a change in the genetic material in a body cell.
 Mutations can lead to birth defects, miscarriages, or cancer.

 Necropsy-The gross examination of the organs and tissues of a dead body to determine the cause of death or pathological conditions.